Create a pie chart

 Parts/colors Gender

-Distinct values not applicable - empty
+Distinct values Not applicable - Empty

 Position of labels Inside